 After becoming a novelist, Woodiwss experienced some health problems that limited her output.
 Her marriage ended in divorce in the 1990s, which would further exacerbate her bouts of writer’s block.

 According to the New York Times, as a young wife and mother, Woodiwiss found most of the available “women’s fiction” unsatisfying.

 “I couldn’t find anything good to read, ad, a good romantic book to pass a few hours away, so I decided to write one myself.
 I just started pecking away at this story set during the American Revolution.
 It wasn’t anything I could get completely absorbed in.I had three boys at home, and there were always dishes to put in the dishwasher.”KATHLEEN WOODIWISS to NY TIMES, 1977

-In the early 1970s, she completed a 600-paged manuscript, which she submitted to various publishers, but was rejected for being too long.
+In the early 1970s, she completed a 600-page manuscript, which she submitted to various publishers but was rejected for being too long.
 So rather than rewrite or edit the novel, she sent it to paperback publishers (whose standards were admittedly not discriminating).

 The Flame and the Flower

 The Flame and the Flower, the novel she had submitted, was quickly purchased by Avon.
 Editor Nancy Coffey was sure they had a hit on their hands and arranged an initial 500,000 print run.
 How right she would be.